 Due to the complexity of the ABAC model, and the “over simplification” of the RBAC model there is a need to build hierarchies between RBAC and ABAC models.
 This approach is called EBAC (Entity Based Access Control).

 EBAC is a simple subset of ABAC and doesn’t bring to the table any new concepts rather than a simplified model of ABAC.

 Under the EBAC model, we will first use the RBAC engine in order to quickly determine the user’s first access layer and then we will operate the ABAC model in order to evaluate the requested entity.

-The world of handling permission models in SaaS applications is a complex one and requires a deep understanding of the use cases and the different approaches that can help resolve this challenge.
+The world of handling permission based access control models in SaaS applications is a complex one and requires a deep understanding of the use cases and the different approaches that can help resolve this challenge.

-As we have seen with the simple RBAC can work for the first version, however with enterprise deals we will need to pay attention to granular roles and permissions and hierarchies (for the advanced complex RBAC) and sometimes to advanced environment related attributes (with the use of ABAC)
+The simple RBAC can work for the first version.
+However, with enterprise deals, we will need to pay attention to granular roles and permissions and hierarchies (for the advanced complex RBAC) and sometimes to advanced environment related attributes (with the use of ABAC).

 There is no clear winner in this technological battle because each methodology has its own inherited benefits.
 With user behaviour becoming more and more dynamic in nature, you need a versatile solution that doesn’t push you into one corner.
 Are open source tools the solution?
 Not really.